FreeRTOS/iot-reference-esp32/SecurityGuide.md

 #### 3.1.2 Recommendations

 * The instructions laid out here illustrate how to enable and use **Secure Boot** using a single private key and do not go through all options for **Secure Boot**.
-Therefore, you should read Espressif's documentation on [**Secure Boot V2**](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/security/secure-boot-v2.html) if you want a more comprehensive understanding of Secure Boot V2 and all options available.
+Therefore, you should read Espressif's documentation on [**Secure Boot V2**](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/security/secure-boot-v2.html) if you want a more comprehensive understanding of all options available.

 * Enable **Secure Boot** as a last step before production because after **Secure Boot** is enabled:
     * No further eFuses can be read protected.
 It is best practice to read protect any keys stored in the eFuse (e.g. Digital Signature Peripheral HMAC key) before enabling Secure Boot.